geudde/attic-chest/pages/01.season-1/02.meeting-02/06.sonnet/docs.md

 Th’ Anglic host, the sun, the moon, array’d
 &emsp;&emsp;In splendid majesty, around the seat
-&emsp;&emsp;Of nature ?? were plac’d, oh! beauteous maid
+&emsp;&emsp;Of nature sure were plac’d, oh! beauteous maid
 &emsp;&emsp;When those were form’s with ev’ry grace repleat
 The day was clear and bright, the sky serene
 &emsp;&emsp;Jove on his daughter mutual smiles bestow’d